HegemanLab/w4mclassfilter_galaxy_wrapper/README.md

   - *none* - do not transform data matrix values
   - *log2* - take the log base 2 of the values in the data matrix
   - *log10* - take the log base 10 of the values in the data matrix
+- Data imputation (default = 'zero')
+  - *none* - do not impute missing data matrix values
+  - *zero* - substitue zero for missing values in the data matrix
+  - *center* - for missing values in the data matrix, substitute the median intensity for the feature (for samples where it is not missing).
-  - In both cases, negative and missing values are imputed to zero.
+  - In all cases, negative values are substituted with zeros.

 ## Output files